Thai Culture and Customs

 This is an introduction to culture in Thailand, Thai customs and some useful tips a westerner needs to be aware of in before visiting Thailand.
 You may find these surprising, interesting and somewhat strange compared to what you’re used to!

-Previous to moving to Thailand I’d only had a month’s experience of any Asian country, where I had a stint traveling around Bali and Lombok, Indonesia during 2009.
+Previous to moving to Thailand I’d had a short a stint traveling around Bali and Lombok, Indonesia in 2009.
 That taster developed into a bit of a crush on Asian culture.
 I often found myself day-dreaming about going back whilst de-icing my car at 6am in -10, back in good old blighty!
-(For those of you who don’ know the term 'blighty' – it’s a slang term for the U.K.) Anyway, eventually I succumb to my Asian travel flirt and found myself on a plane bound for Bangkok a year later.
+(For those of you who don’ know the term 'blighty' – it’s a slang term for the U.K.) Eventually I succumb to my initial flirt with Asia and found myself on a plane bound for Bangkok a year later.

-Upon arriving in Bangkok airport one of the first things noticed whilst speaking to people, or over hearing general conversation was ‘krap’ and ‘ka’.
+Upon arriving in Bangkok airport one of the first things noticed whilst speaking to people, or over hearing general conversation was ‘krap’ and ‘ka’, one of th subtleties of Thai language .
 If you’re uniformed about Thai culture, as was I back then, you might not have a clue what I’m talking about!
-Basically, it’s the respective male and female versions of showing respect, politeness and honour during conversation.
-Showing respect is an integral part in the culture of Thailand which I believe is echoed throughout many other regions in Asia.
+Essentialli, it’s the respective male and female versions of showing respect and politeness during conversation.
+Showing respect, especially to elders, is an integral part in the culture of Thailand which I believe is echoed throughout many other regions in Asia.
 These sayings are used all the time, whether in a formal or informal situation, younger to elder, elder to younger and so on.
-If your specifically interested in Thai language check out my other hub.

 Thai Customs; Heads, Shoulders Knees and Toes.